kyma-project/cli/docs/extensibility/README.md

   - name: cmd6
 ```

-The yaml abouve will build extension with the following commands tree:
+This yaml example builds the extension with the following command tree:

 ```text
 ─ cmd1